lostpebble/koa-mobx-react-starter/README.md

 ##Important Configuration Information

-I've used a file watcher built into WebStorm to automatically process my ES2016/2017 server code through Babel so that it always stays up to date and runs without much hassle on Node.
-This is configured in the IDE, but can also be achieved with many other methods of your choice (manually through `babel-cli` with the `--watch` option for example).
+~~I've used a file watcher built into WebStorm to automatically process my ES2016/2017 server code through Babel so that it always stays up to date and runs without much hassle on Node.
+This is configured in the IDE, but can also be achieved with many other methods of your choice (manually through `babel-cli` with the `--watch` option for example).~~

+Since the above method became more complicated upon trying to make my server files more modular and separated, I'm now using the `babel-register` module which is required before any other server code and automatically converts any further requires / imports to ES5 javascript.
+Once NodeJS officially supports import / export and async functions, this shouldn't be a problem any more.

 Also, there is an `.eslint` file included with the configuration used for this project, but I run my linting globally so you will have to set up your own linting accordingly.
 To make it easier, to install the modules I use for ESLint you can do: